Brandy Branch Reservoir: Assessing the Safety of Fish Consumption

 Project Description and Goal

 Brandy Branch Reservoir, which is also known as Hallsville or Pirkey Lake, is located southwest of Marshall in Harrison County.
-The reservoir is an impoundment of Brandy Branch Creek.
+The reservoir is an impoundment of Brandy Branch Creek in the Sabine River Basin.
 The 1,242-acre reservoir was constructed in 1983 to serve as a cooling pond for a steam-electric power plant.
 The reservoir is a popular recreational area for boating and fishing.

 Status and Results